-4.2.9 Landscape and Visual
+4.2.10 Landscape and Visual

-Table 4-8 Landscape and Visual mitigation measures - construction/operational phase
+Table 4-10 Landscape and Visual mitigation measures - construction/operational phase

-Impact/Source Potential impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Light Pollution Moderate Lighting provision shall not be excessive or unnecessary - Lights for the plant will be switched on only when strictly necessary Lights required during night time will be directed onto the site, with a maximum position angle of 30° from vertical, therefore minimising any potential back spill and impacts at night to avoid disturbance to fauna.
+Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Light Pollution Minor Lighting provision shall not be excessive or unnecessary - Lights for the plant will be switched on only when strictly necessary O&M As soon as the operation start and throughout operation period.
+Negligible Lights required during night time will be directed onto the site, with a maximum position angle of 30° from vertical, therefore minimising any potential back spill and impacts at night to avoid disturbance to fauna.
+O&M As soon as the operation start and throughout operation period.

 Strictly monitor the light intensity, direction and duration.
 Design and install lighting such that light bulbs and reflectors are not visible from public viewing areas.
 Lighting should not cause reflected glare or sky glow.
-O&M As soon as the operation start and throughout operation period.
-Minor
+O&M As soon as the operation start and throughout operation period. -- -- -- ----- -- --

-4.2.10 Socioeconomic
+4.2.11 Socioeconomic

-Table 4-9 Socioeconomic mitigation measures - operational phase
+Table 4-11 Socioeconomic mitigation measures - operational phase